 The NRA headquarters is a big glass building looming over I-66 in Fairfax, Virginia.
-1.5 miles down the road from it is Waples Mill Elementary School—the very place where I first learned to self advocate.
+1.5 miles down the road from it is Waples Mill Elementary School—the very place where I first learned what self advocacy was.

 The NRA and its spokespeople would like you to believe that people on “psychotropic medications” and “seeing mental health professionals” are “evil monsters” to look out for.